 - 100% lowers must be shipped using signature confirmation.
 Please mail lowers along with a copy of your printed order to:

 12282 MONARCH ST.

 Serial numbers are NOT required in any state that we know of, except for California.
 If you live in California, this product will keep your completed 80% lower legal as of July 1, 2018, when all lowers must be serialized.
 A more detailed explanation of this new law can be found on our FAQ page.

 We do not report serial numbers or any other customer information to the government.
-By engraving a serial number, you are not registering your firearm.
+By engraving an AR 15, you are not registering your firearm.

 Please verify the information you supply to us is correct before submitting your order.
 Custom engraved receivers are not returnable, and orders cannot be canceled once serial number engraving has begun.
 What you enter on the website is what will be engraved on your lower.